Before You Apply

 We judge on grammar, technique, and characterization.
 We cannot guarantee all three mods will be able to judge characterization for non-Dragon Age characters or OCs.
 Please try to include samples with multiple canon Dragon Age characters and with unique forms (for example, an in universe codex, a character piece, and a descriptive piece).

-Support Roles (Betas & Graphics) #
+Production Support Roles #

 -